lalaavipsha/Micro-Project/README.md

 ## Screenshots:

-# Case-1: when data is already stored in jpdb and only roll number fetches the rest data.
+### Case-1: When data is already stored in JPDB and only the roll number fetches the rest data.
 ![PC View 1](https://github.com/lalaavipsha/Micro-Project/assets/53574326/7aebda80-37d1-4f83-afec-fb7148609d18)

 ![PC View2]()